Meet Karen Poisson!

 She is an Air Force Spouse and Air Force Mom!

 Karen met her husband in college when he came to Boston University to visit his brother during his winter break from the Air Force Academy.
 After doing a long-distance relationship for two years, Karen transferred schools to move out to Colorado.
 They got married after graduation and recently have celebrated their 27th anniversary.
-They have two daughters, the oldest being 25 and living in Seattle and her youngest is 22 who is a EWO (Electronics Warfare Officer).
+They have two daughters, the oldest being 25 and living in Seattle and her youngest is 22 and training to be a navigator in Pensacola.
 They did not expect to have a daughter in the Air Force!

-During their life in the Air Force, she has gained so much wisdom and created so many memories that she is excited to share!
+During their life in the Air Force, she has gained some much wisdom and created so many memories that she is excited to share!

-“I think that my most memorable moment was getting my first article published.”
-Karen did not want to return to teaching and instead wrote an article about advice given to her by her spouse when they decided to get married!
+When asked about her most memorable moment as a Spouse, she said, “I think that my most memorable moment was getting my first article published.”
+She did not want to return to teaching and instead, decided to right an article about advice that was given to her by her spouse when they decided to get married!
 Soon after, it was picked up by one of the online military spouse magazine and she has been writing for military spouses ever since!